ABOUT

 BIRDS & WATERWAYS

-Rosa completed a 12 month Artist in Residence (AIR) at Park Victoria's Coolart Wetlands on the Mornington Peninsula She exhibited works inside the Homestead and in the Minsmere Birdhide & Crake Birdhide in both May & November 2018.
+Rosa Mar Tato Ortega completed a twelve month Artist in Residence at Parks Victoria’s Coolart Wetlands on the Mornington Peninsula.
+During the residency she developed and exhibited works within the Coolart Homestead, the Minsmere Birdhide, and the Crake Birdhide across multiple exhibition periods in 2018.

-'Through a process of consultation, immersion and the gathering of local stories Rosa Mar Tato Ortega produces an artistic interpretation of the site.
-Her artistic approach is organic and unique, professional, whilst following processes and organisational guidelines.
-She invites the viewer to individually experience the work from a different perspective.
-It can be enlightening.'
+“Through a process of consultation, immersion, and the gathering of local stories, Rosa Mar Tato Ortega produces an artistic interpretation of the site.
+Her artistic approach is organic and unique, professional whilst responsive to organisational frameworks.
+She invites viewers to experience the work from different perspectives.
+It can be enlightening.”

 Julie Ebbott President